firehol/blocklist-ipsets/README.md

 [EmergingThreats.net](http://www.emergingthreats.net/) botnet IPs (at the time of writing includes any abuse.ch trackers, which are available separately too - prefer to use the direct ipsets instead of this, they seem to lag a bit in updates)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://rules.emergingthreats.net/fwrules/emerging-PIX-CC.rules).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Fri May 22 04:30:01 UTC 2015.

 The ipset `botnet` has **515** entries, **515** unique IPs.